Pre-K thru Elementary, Middle/Junior High thru High School, Higher Education

-Review of Applications Begins: Applications will be reviewed as needs arise
+Review of Applications Begins Applications will be reviewed as need arises.

 Department Summary The Global Studies Institute hosts and supports eight of UO’s key international projects and initiatives (listed below).
 It also serves as an incubator, coordinator, and promoter of the full range of international programs, projects, and initiatives on campus.
 In partnership with schools and colleges, GSI encourages interdisciplinary and cross-regional research, curriculum development, and community outreach.

 GSI Centers and Programs Center for Applied Second Language Studies Center for Asian and Pacific Studies Confucius Institute Gabon-Oregon Center Oregon Statewide Area Studies Consortia UNESCO Crossings Institute Global Justice Program Center for Global Health